apiflask/apiflask/docs/usage.md

     return ''
 ```

+`EmptySchema` represents an empty schema.
+For 204 response, it represents a empty
+reponse body.

-From version 0.4.0, you can use an empty dict to represent empty schema:
+From version 0.4.0, you can use an empty dict as a shortcut:

 ```python hl_lines="2"
 @app.delete('/pets/<int:pet_id>')